András Riedlmayer: Life and career

+Riedlmayer studied at the University of Chicago and at Princeton University, where he lectured in Ottoman history and Near Eastern Studies.
+He studied Library Science at Simmons College and studied in Turkey on a Fulbright Scholarship before taking a position at the Harvard University’s Fine Arts Library in 1985, later serving as director of the Documentation Center of the Aga Khan Program for Islamic Architecture.
+He also served as president of the Ottoman and Turkish Studies Association, a board member of the Islamic Manuscript Association, an executive committee member of the Middle East Librarians Association, and collaborator with Muqarnas.

-András J. Riedlmayer, (Budapest, Hungary) is an American art historian.
-He studied at the University of Chicago and at Princeton University, where he lectured Ottoman history and Near Eastern Studies.
-He served as president of the Ottoman and Turkish Studies Association and as a member of the board of the Islamic Manuscript Association.
-He was director of the Documentation Center for Islamic Architecture of the Aga Khan Program at Harvard University's Fine Arts Library.
-He was expert witness for the Prosecution on the systematic destruction of cultural heritage in Bosnia and Herzegovina in 1992 and 1996, and destruction of cultural heritage of Kosovo in 1999, at the ICTY in the trials of Milošević, Šešelj, Karadžić.
+In 1993, following the damage of National and University Library of Bosnia and Herzegovina and destruction of the Oriental Institute in Sarajevo, Riedlmayer convened the Bosnian Manuscript Ingathering Project to preserve records and copies of the destroyed manuscript collection.
+He was expert witness for the Prosecution on the systematic destruction of cultural heritage in Bosnia and Herzegovina in 1992 and 1996, and destruction of cultural heritage of Kosovo in 1999, at the International Criminal Tribunal for the former Yugoslavia in the trials of Slobodan Milošević, Vojislav Šešelj, and Radovan Karadžić.